wombleton/gitlaw-nz/acts/T/Transport Accident Investigation Commission Act 1990.md

     (2) Every person commits an offence who contravenes [section 14J(2)][32].

-    (3) Every person who commits an offence against this section is liable on summary conviction,---
+    (3) Every person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $25,000\.

     Section 14L: inserted, on 10 September 1999, by [section 7][80] of the Transport Accident Investigation Commission Amendment Act 1999 (1999 No 113).

+    Section 14L(3): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14M Offences relating to publication of reports of proceedings or publication of records

 *   (1) Every person commits an offence who contravenes [section 14I][31] or [section 14J(4)][32].

-    (2) Every person who commits an offence against this section is liable on summary conviction,---
+    (2) Every person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $25,000\.

     Section 14M: inserted, on 10 September 1999, by [section 7][80] of the Transport Accident Investigation Commission Amendment Act 1999 (1999 No 113).

+    Section 14M(2): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14N Admissibility of accident or incident findings, recommendations, or report